itaylub/Iron-Age-IIA-Negev-Highlands-ABM/Thesis Chapter/ch.4-ABM.md

 Overall environmental suitability combines weighted parameters through linear summation:

+$$S_{total} = \sum_{i=1}^{n} W_i \cdot P_i$$

-where calibrated weights (W<sub>i</sub>) determine relative parameter importance (Section 4.6).
+where calibrated weights $(W_i)$ determine relative parameter importance (Section 4.6).
 Parameters included in this summation are: proximity to Tel el-Qudeirat, proximity to permanent water sources, mean annual rainfall, slope, reuse of previously built sites, multi-annual resource exhaustion, and annual rainfall.
 Notably, proximity to arable soils and available pasture are excluded from the suitability calculation because both derive from annual rainfall; including them would overrepresent this base environmental resource.

 All environmental layers are resampled to the model's 250m resolution and normalized to 0-10 scales through fuzzy membership functions (see [ARCGIS documentation](https://pro.arcgis.com/en/pro-app/3.3/tool-reference/spatial-analyst/fuzzy-membership.htm)), with transformation parameters tailored to each variable's relationship with settlement suitability.
 This preprocessing ensures computational compatibility while preserving meaningful variation across the heterogeneous Negev Highlands landscape.